 The rule allowing error of law appeals is a default rule.
 Accordingly, the parties can agree to exclude such appeals.

 However, the parties cannot contract out of the right of challenge on grounds of jurisdiction or serious irregularity, which are necessary safeguards.

 The standard of judicial review depends on the nature of the challenge.
 The standard is not specified in the legislation, but the courts have set out their approach in a number of cases.
-Jurisdiction challenges are dealt with on a de novo basis.
+Jurisdictional challenges are dealt with on a de novo basis.

 However, serious irregularity challenges are considered on a deferential basis.
 The court will not intervene on the basis that it might have done things differently or expressed its conclusions on the essential issues at greater length.